-Table 24.
+Table 25.
 0x0C INT_SOURCE: System Interrupt Status register (Read Only)

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 SRC_ASLP 0 0 SRC_LNDPRT 0 SRC_FF_MT 0 SRC_DRDY
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 SRC_ASLP SRC_FIFO SRC_TRANS SRC_LNDPRT SRC_PULSE SRC_FF_MT SRC_DRDY

-Table 25.
+Table 26.
 INT_SOURCE register

-Bit(s) Field Description

-7 SRC_ASLP Auto-SLEEP/WAKE interrupt status bit WAKE-to-SLEEP transition occurs when no interrupt occurs for a time period that exceeds the user-specified limit (ASLP_COUNT).
+Bit(s) Field Description 7 SRC_ASLP Auto-SLEEP/WAKE interrupt status bit WAKE-to-SLEEP transition occurs when no interrupt occurs for a time period that exceeds the user-specified limit (ASLP_COUNT).
 This causes the system to transition to a user-specified low ODR setting.
 SLEEP-to-WAKE transition occurs when the user-specified interrupt event has woken the system; thus causing the system to transition to a user-specified high ODR setting.
 Reading the SYSMOD register clears the SRC_ASLP bit.
 An interrupt event that can cause a WAKE-to-SLEEP or SLEEP-to-WAKE system mode transition has occurred.
-No WAKE-to-SLEEP or SLEEP-to-WAKE system mode transition interrupt event has occurred. (default)

-6 0

-5 0

-4 SRC_LNDPRT Landscape/Portrait Orientation interrupt status bit SRC_LNDPRT bit is asserted whenever the NEWLP bit (PL_STATUS register) is asserted and the interrupt has been enabled.
+No WAKE-to-SLEEP or SLEEP-to-WAKE system mode transition interrupt event has occurred. (default) 6 SRC_FIFO FIFO interrupt status bit FIFO interrupt event generators: FIFO Overflow, or (Watermark: F_CNT = F_WMRK) and the interrupt has been enabled.
+SRC_FIFO bit is cleared by reading the F_STATUS register.
+A FIFO interrupt event (such as an overflow event or watermark) has occurred.
+No FIFO interrupt event has occurred. (default) 5 SRC_TRANS Transient interrupt status bit SRC_TRANS bit is asserted whenever the EA bit (TRANS_SRC register) is asserted and the interrupt has been enabled.
+SRC_TRANS bit is cleared by reading the TRANS_SRC register.
+An acceleration transient value greater than user-specified threshold has occurred.
+No transient event has occurred. (default) 4 SRC_LNDPRT Landscape/Portrait Orientation interrupt status bit SRC_LNDPRT bit is asserted whenever the NEWLP bit (PL_STATUS register) is asserted and the interrupt has been enabled.
 SRC_LNDPRT bit is cleared by reading the PL_STATUS register.
 An interrupt was generated due to a change in the device orientation status.
-No change in orientation status was detected. (default)

-3 0

-2 SRC_FF_MT Freefall/Motion interrupt status bit SRC_FF_MT bit is asserted whenever the EA bit (FF_MT_SRC register) is asserted and the FF_MT interrupt has been enabled.
+No change in orientation status was detected. (default) 3 SRC_PULSE Pulse interrupt status bit SRC_PULSE bit is asserted whenever the EA bit (PULSE_SRC register) is asserted and the interrupt has been enabled.
+SRC_PULSE bit is cleared by reading the PULSE_SRC register.
+An interrupt was generated due to single and/or double pulse event.
+No pulse event was detected. (default) 2 SRC_FF_MT Freefall/Motion interrupt status bit SRC_FF_MT bit is asserted whenever the EA bit (FF_MT_SRC register) is asserted and the FF_MT interrupt has been enabled.
 SRC_FF_MT bit is cleared by reading the FF_MT_SRC register.
 The Freefall/Motion function interrupt is active.
-No Freefall or Motion event was detected. (default)
+No Freefall or Motion event was detected. (default) 1 Could be 1 or 0.

-1 0

 0 SRC_DRDY Data Ready Interrupt bit status bit SRC_DRDY bit is asserted when the ZYXOW and/or ZYXDR bit is set and the interrupt has been enabled.
 SRC_DRDY bit is cleared by reading the X, Y, and Z data.
 The X, Y, Z data ready interrupt is active (indicating the presence of new data and/or data overrun).
 The X, Y, Z interrupt is not active. (default)

-6.4.3 0x0D: WHO_AM_I Device ID register
+6.5.3 0x0D: WHO_AM_I Device ID register

 The device identification register identifies the part.
-The default value is 0x5A (for MMA8653FC).
+The default value is 0x4A (for MMA8652FC).

 This value is programmed by Freescale before the part leaves the factory.
 For custom alternate values, contact Freescale.

-Table 26.
+Table 27.
 0x0D: WHO_AM_I Device ID register (Read-Only)

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 0 1 0 1 1 0 1 0
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 0 1 0 0 1 0 1 0

-6.5 Data configuration registers
+6.6 Data configuration registers

-6.5.1 0x0E: XYZ_DATA_CFG register
+6.6.1 0x0E: XYZ_DATA_CFG register